 You also have to consciously and subconsciously understand what you have today, and where you are going as you're hiring.
 Maybe a team member doesn’t have a skill set here, but if they understand the vision of where I’m going, that’s the candidate I want.
 You must find people that think differently.
 Look for people who will help to drive your organisation forward.
 I’m only as successful as my team.

 My 2018 word is growth – to challenge and grow myself, I need people that are going to challenge me.
 I need people that are smarter than me.
 I don’t want to be a dictator or an authoritarian, I want to lead and that means people need to grow and lead with me.
 Who is the person that’s going to take your organisation to the next step?
 In the technology world, it’s such a vortex and things are always moving.
-You have to be nimble, and you need a team that thinks that way too.Posted about 3 years ago
+You have to be nimble, and you need a team that thinks that way too.Posted over 3 years ago